-This indicates the number of emergency room visits per thousand days of short-term care.
-There is generally a correlation between fewer emergency room visits and the overall quality of nursing home care.
+This indicates the number of emergency room visits per 1,000 days of short-term patient care.
+There is generally a correlation between having fewer emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percent of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe that this is a reliable measure of rehabilitation performance.
+This metric measures the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+Some believe this is a reliable measure of a facility's rehabilitation performance.

 - Uhhs Memorial Hospital of GenevaCritical Access Hospitals 1.03 miles away870 West Main Street Geneva Ohio 44041Voluntary non-profit - Private(440) 466-1141

 - Ashtabula County Medical CenterAcute Care Hospitals 10.01 miles away2420 Lake Avenue Ashtabula Ohio 44004Voluntary non-profit - Private(440) 997-2262

 - Lake HealthAcute Care Hospitals 17.66 miles away7590 Auburn Road Painesville Ohio 44077Voluntary non-profit - Private(440) 953-9600